-In 2020 a number of industrial, commercial and institutional facilities across the city were identified as requiring backflow prevention devices installed.
-A total of 197 on site surveys were carried out and it was found that 110 of these facilities required plumbing upgrades to conform to the cross connection control by-law.
+By the end of 2021 a number of industrial, commercial and institutional facilities across the city were identified as requiring backflow prevention devices installed.
+A total of 257 on site surveys have now been carried out and it was found that 112 of these facilities still require plumbing upgrades to conform to the cross connection control by-law.

-To reduce possible cross connection contamination at fire hydrants the City constructed two water filling stations in 2020 to limit contractors hooking up to hydrants to obtain water during construction works.
+To reduce possible cross connection contamination at any of the 3,282 fire hydrants, the City constructed two water filling stations in 2020 to limit contractors hooking up to hydrants to obtain water during construction works.